entsoe-web/cee-conf/_events/t05-r_d_digitalization_and_ICT_experience.md

 __Challenges and opportunities for new market entrants__ - Jurij Klančnik, Director, Transmission System Operation, ELES

-__Developing the potential of DSR in the region__ - Damjan Medimorec, Director, Executive Office, HOPS (tbc)
+__Developing the potential of DSR in the region__ - Miroslav Mesić, Director, Executive Office, HOPS

 Followed by Q&A moderated Ben Voorhorst, Vice-Chair, ENTSO-E